uob-coms20007/uob-coms20007.github.io/notes/syntax/ll.md

   \end{array}
 $$

-We'll get into how one can come up with a grammar like this in the next lecture, but for now I hope you can simply accept it is an alternative way to describe this language of simple Boolean expressions.
+We'll get into how one can come up with a grammar like this in a later lecture, but for now I hope you can simply accept it is an alternative way to describe this language of simple Boolean expressions.

 Although it is arguably less readable, this grammar has the advantage that it is LL(1), i.e. for any input string in the language, we can construct a derivation in which the choice of production at each step is completely determined by the leftmost non-terminal in the sentential form and the first character of the remaining input.
 Let's try to derive $\tt \orop \ff \andop \tt$.